-This method of fundraising is a very efficient and cost-effective way of generating income and attracting new supporters to Battersea Dogs & Cats Home.
+This method of fundraising is a very efficient and cost-effective way of generating income and attracting new supporters to Battersea.

 Individual donations are hugely important to us and vital for us to continue our work.
 Direct debit is also a cost-effective way to donate as it allows us to keep our administrative costs to a minimum and the length of the commitment helps us to plan ahead and budget effectively.

 How do I know that the person calling at the door is legitimate?
 Should they have ID?

-All of our fundraisers wear Battersea Dogs & Cats Home branded clothing and carry official identification cards, which are required by law.
-They will also be carrying Battersea Dogs & Cats Home literature and direct debit mandates.
+All of our fundraisers wear Battersea branded clothing and carry official identification cards, which are required by law.
+They will also be carrying Battersea literature and direct debit mandates.
 They will not under any circumstances take a cash or cheque donation from you on the door, they will use iPads to sign people up electronically.
 All conversations should be carried out at the doorstep, legitimate fundraisers should never ask to enter your home.

 You can also check the locations list above.
 However, if a postcode is not included do not assume that a fundraiser is bogus, as occasionally fundraisers can cross over into the next town or village by mistake.

 What do the fundraisers ask for?

-The fundraisers ask members of the public to pledge regular donations to Battersea Dogs & Cats Home by direct debit and are not authorised to accept any other means of payments as a donation (cash, cheques etc.).
+The fundraisers ask members of the public to pledge regular donations to Battersea by direct debit and are not authorised to accept any other means of payments as a donation (cash, cheques etc.).

 Do you have permission to fundraise in my area?

 Is this type of fundraising regulated?

-The Public Fundraising Regulatory Association (PFRA) is a self-regulating body that is dedicated to ensuring high standards of quality, transparency and integrity in this type of fundraising.
-It regulates fundraising activities used by charities and professional fundraising organisations and enforces a Code of Practice, which aims to make certain that peoples’ experience of this type of fundraising is positive.
+The Fundraising Regulator regulates fundraising activities used by charities in the UK and enforces a Code of Fundraising Practice, which aims to make certain that peoples’ experience of this type of fundraising is positive.

-Battersea Dogs & Cats Home closely monitors its door-to-door fundraising campaigns to ensure that their representatives adhere to the regulations and Codes of Practice set out by the Institute of Fundraising and Public Fundraising Regulatory Association.
+Battersea closely monitors its door-to-door fundraising campaigns to ensure that their representatives adhere to the regulations and Codes of Practice set out by the Fundraising Regulator.

-More information may be found on the PFRA website.
+More information can be found on the Fundraising Regulator website.